johneckert/fish-tank/README.md

 # Fish Tank

-A fun landing page for your browser consisting of an animated fish tank using WebGL.
+A fun landing page for your browser.

 ## Installation